DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ## Prerequisites

-- Kubernetes 1.11+ with Beta APIs enabled
+- Kubernetes 1.11+
 - Helm 3.2 and later version
 - One PersistentVolume needs to be created prior to installing the chart if this following parameters values are set persistence.enabled=true and persistence.dynamicProvisioning=false.
-By default the dynamic provision is enabled.
+By default the dynamic provisionning is enabled.
 - Review  and accept the product license:
   - Set license=view to print the license agreement
   - Set license=accept to accept the license